Come Swivel With Us!

 Every Pixelsilk site has the potential of adding on Search Advice—if you’re interested in adding it to your website, or creating a new website with Pixelsilk and its Search Advice tool, we’d love to talk to you.
 Give us a call at 541.317.3583 or send us an email.

-The conference was created to expose designers tobest practices and marketers to the power of creating a brand image and voice.
+The conference was created to expose designers to Internet marketing best practices and Internet marketers to the power of creating a brand image and voice.
 Individual session tracks catered to both disciplines: Geek (left brain) and Chic (right brain).
-Plus, there was a third session track, , which offered a combination of sessions.
+Plus, there was a third session track, Super Freak, which offered a combination of sessions.
 The inseparability of technology and creativity has never been timelier.
 And no other conference pulled these two disciplines together better than Bend’s WebCAM.

 If you didn’t have the chance to attend WebCAM, you can still get a taste of the lectures and workshops that were presented via our online bloggers.
 Todd Mintz of PPC Associates, and Wendy Roe of Byron Roe Photography tweeted and blogged about two of the WebCAM tracks—giving you a chance to learn what you missed: